Thailand for Visitors

 Wat Bowoniwet

 Along Phra Sumen road a few blocks from the Banglampu river pier is the important but seldom visited temple of Wat Bowoniwet.
-The Chinese style of the temple's decorations suggest it was built, or at least rebuilt, around the time of Rama II in the early 19th century.
+The Chinese style of the temple's decorations suggest it was built, or at least rebuilt, around the time of Rama II in the early nineteenth century.

 But the temple's current importance comes from the fact that King Rama IV (Mongkut) served as abbot here.
 Mongkut never expected to become king, and spent 27 years in the priesthood before succeeding his brother.
 He traveled widely in Thailand and came to believe that Buddhism in Thailand had descended into little more than popular superstition.
 While at Wat Bowoniwet Mongkut founded the Thammayutika sect of Buddhism and Thailand's second Buddhist university.